practical-neuroimaging/practical-neuroimaging.github.com/slice_timing.rst

 Our new object knows how to get the linear interpolation between the y values we passed in, given new x values.
-Here it is in action replicating our manual calculation above:
+Here it is in action replicating our manual calculation above.

 .. plot::
     :context:

-    We use the interpolator to get the values for us:
+    We use the interpolator to get the values for slice 0 times:

     >>> interped_vals = lin_interper(times_slice_0)